Motorola A910

 The Motorola A910 is a clamshell mobile phone from Motorola, which uses MontaVista Linux as the operating system.

 Motorola started selling this phone in the first quarter of the year 2006.
-Utilizing a balanced Linux-Java operating system and Wi-Fi connectivity, the Motorola A910 surpasses its predecessors with user-friendly features, everything from text messaging to email management.
+Utilizing a balanced Linux-Java operating system and Wi-Fi connectivity, the Motorola A910 surpassed its predecessors with user-friendly features.
 It is also the only clamshell phone from Motorola with Wi-Fi, as well as the only non-touchscreen Motorola with Wi-Fi in Europe.

 Features

 The phone is supplied with a number of applications including a POP and IMAP email client, Opera web browser, calendar and a viewer for PDF and Microsoft Office files.
 Calendar and address book can be synchronized with a Microsoft Exchange or SyncML server.
 The phone has a 1.3 megapixel camera with Self Portrait Viewfinder External Display and photo lighting, recording still and video images.
 RealPlayer is included to play sound audio files and streamed audio and video.
 The phone has 48 megabytes of internal flash memory for storing user data and a slot for a microSD card, which supports additional 2 GB of storage.
 Both Bluetooth and USB are provided for communication with another computer.
 Character entry is made by the keypad interface.